The Mix Collection

 Historical Note

 The Mix Festival, originally known as the New York Lesbian and Gay Experimental Film Festival, was created in 1987 by filmmaker Jim Hubbard and novelist Sarah Schulman.
 The purpose of the festival was to create an alternative to mainstream gay and lesbian film festivals and to highlight the important contributions that queer filmmakers have made to experimental and avant-garde film practices.
-The program of the initial festival, which was first held at the Millennium Film Workshop, included a number of both classic and new works by queer filmmakers, including Todd Haynes' very first film, Assassins: A Film Concerning Rimbaud, showcases of films by Barbara Hammer, Roger Jacoby and James Broughton and Joel Singer, and a program containing "Gay Films of the 1890's," all of which demonstrated the various strains of queer representation in film history.
+The program of the initial festival, which was first held at the Millennium Film Workshop, included a number of both classic and new works by queer filmmakers, including Todd Haynes' very first film, Assassins: A Film Concerning Rimbaud, showcases of films by Barbara Hammer, Roger Jacoby, James Broughton and Joel Singer, and a program containing "Gay Films of the 1890's," all of which demonstrated the various strains of queer representation in film history.
 The festival was curated by Hubbard and Schulman themselves.
 A small group of unpaid volunteers helped out during the festival.
-The following year, the festival was once again held at Millennium, with films by Chantal Akerman, Abigail Child, Tom Chomont, and a panel moderated by Barbara Hammer entitled "Does Radical Content Require Radical Form?".
+The following year, the festival was once again held at Millennium, with films by Chantal Akerman, Abigail Child, Tom Chomont, and a panel moderated by Barbara Hammer entitled "Does Radical Content Require Radical Form?"

 After the 1991 festival, Schulman left to spend more time writing.
-Hubbard, Marguerite Paris and Jerry Tartaglia curated the 1992 festival, recruiting a group of guest curators including Thomas Allen Harris, Cheryl Dunye, Daryl Chin and Tania Cypriano to program 5 of the shows.
+Hubbard, Marguerite Paris and Jerry Tartaglia curated the 1992 festival, recruiting a group of guest curators including Thomas Allen Harris, Cheryl Dunye, Daryl Chin and Tania Cypriano to program five of the shows.
 In 1993, Shari Frilot and Karim Ainouz became the festival directors.
 Shari continued to direct the festival through 1996.
-With the change in membership came a change in name - the New York Lesbian and Gay Experimental Film Festival was now known as Mix.
-The festival also started to focus more on showing films by and reaching out to younger queer filmmakers of color.
+The festival's name was changed to Mix and started to focus more on showing films by and reaching out to younger queer filmmakers of color.
 Additionally, the festival began to depend more on having guest curators create and exhibit programs.
 In 1993, Mix became the first lesbian and gay film festival to feature video installations with both the 1000 Dreams of Desire "queer co-ed porn extravaganza" at the Ann Street Bookstore, co-curated by Jim Lyons and Christine Vachon, and the Go!Go!Spot! cafe/installation showcase.
 1993 also saw the launch of Mix Brasil, an international extension of Mix and the first lesbian and gay film festival in the history of Brazil.
 Mix 94 was a joint venture with the LOOKOUT Festival, held at both Anthology and the Downtown Community Television Center.
 Among the innovations that year was the Cyberqueer installation, which showcased the emergence of interactive multimedia and queer digital media.

 1995 marked the beginning of the festival's partnership with Free Speech TV, which broadcast activist media on local cable and community access networks.
 Another highlight of Mix 95 was the 100 Years of Cinema/100 Years of Sodomy tribute program to the centenary of cinema.
 To celebrate its 10th anniversary, Mix 96 expanded to 4 venues, NYU's Cantor Film Center, the Knitting Factory, and Harlem's Victoria 5 Theatre, where Victoria MIX, Harlem's first gay and lesbian film festival showcase, took place.
 1997 saw the departure of Shari Frilot as Festival Director, with Rajendra Roy taking her place.
 This year also saw the development of Mix Mexico, Mexico's first ever gay and lesbian film festival, and a collaboration with the PlanetOut website to present the first ever online queer film festival.